How To Keep Your Product Team

 The speed at which products are delivered and launched is important.
 This doesn’t mean that launching every day or every week is a must, however, taking 3 months to sign off a small change to a product that has already been shown to be beneficial, should be reviewed.
 Teams need to be given a level of autonomy to do what they think is right.
 This depends on the level of trust from the leadership team.
 If there isn’t the level required to make autonomous decisions, there is a bigger problem.
 Transferwise are a fantastic example of a business that has completely autonomous product teams and they haven’t done too bad!

 Only a fraction of people have thought about where they want to be in the future.
-A proven technique which is talked about in Reid Hoffman’s book, The Alliance, is to sit with each member of a team and ask the to think about a five and 10 year plan.
-Together, identify the gaps in their knowledge and what is required for them to reach their goal.
+A proven technique which is talked about in Reid Hoffman’s book, The Alliance, is to sit with each member of a team and ask them to think about a five and 10 year plan for their career.
+Together, identify the gaps in their knowledge, experience and what is required for them to reach their goal.
 Once this is done, create a timeline for the individual to work towards and highlight how the role you have offered them will assist them.
-People are driven by forward momentum towards a goal and in the end not only will you have a more educated and driven team, but a team that is more likely to turn down that £10k pay increase at another business because they will see the value in where they are.
+People are driven by forward momentum towards a goal and in the end, not only will you have a more educated and driven team, but a team that is more likely to turn down that £10k pay increase at another company because they will see the value in where they are.